 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-The Fair Debt Collection Practices Act is a federal law enacted in 1978 that outlines a number of your rights as a consumer when debt collectors try to collect certain types of debt.
+The Fair Debt Collection Practices Act, or FDCPA, is a federal law enacted in 1978 that outlines a number of your rights as a consumer when debt collectors try to collect certain types of debt.

 When it comes to managing debt collectors, knowledge is your best defense.
-Read on to arm yourself with facts about your rights as a consumer so that you can combat a debt collector’s bothersome — and sometimes illegal — collection tactics.
+Read on to arm yourself with facts about the FDCPA and your rights as a consumer so that you can combat a debt collector’s bothersome — and sometimes illegal — collection tactics.

 When, where and with whom communication is permitted